 Nathaniel really enjoyed playing with marbles during our math lesson on Tuesday, so I got them out again.
 At first we enjoyed just pushing them back and forth burying each other's legs.
 "You have too MUCH!"
 "I have too MUCH!"
 Lots of giggles.
 "How MUCH do you have?"
 We practiced counting.
 We sorted the marbles.
 "THEY are big."
 "THEY are little."
 "BEFORE you push, look here!"
 "THEY are pretty COLORS."
 (Color was in last week's list.)
 Our older boys had wood and rubber band marble shooters, and we found them in the toy box.
 We shot marbles across the floor.
 "THEY go fast!"
 "THEY go everywhere!"
 Definitely decided marbles are for days when I have a lot of patience.

 We play with Squigz a lot for building hand strength.
 Today we got them out for our AAC activity.
 I stuck a bunch to the white board side of our easel and we talked about them as Nathaniel pulled them off.
 "Pull blue BEFORE red."
 "I pull green LATER."
-"I put blue up BEFORE green."
-When this got old, we sorted the Squigz nto color piles.
+"I put blue on BEFORE green."
+When this got old, we sorted the Squigz into color piles.
 I modeled "How MUCH?" and we counted each pile.
-This activity required Nathaniel to slow down an activity he wanted to do very quickly to communicate.
+Pulling the Squigz off the white board required Nathaniel to slow down an activity he wanted to do very quickly to communicate.

 We played with matchbox cars - always a favorite for Nathaniel.
 Favorite things increase motivation to communication.
 We built a short track ending under our loveseat and raced four cars down quickly one after the other.
 Then we ran around to the other side of the couch to see which one went the farthest.
 Phrases I used during this activity included: "BEFORE THEY go, clear the path!"
 "BEFORE THEY go, let's count down."
 "THEY go now!"
 "You have too MUCH."
 "THEY go fast!"
 We then sorted the cars into two piles so I could model "THEY will go LATER," pointing to one pile and "THEY go BEFORE the (red) car," about the other pile.